aditikhare007/aditikhare007/README.md

 ## 🧠 Perspective

-I focus on building **enterprise AI systems that operate reliably at scale**—not just models that perform in isolation.
+I focus on architecting **enterprise AI systems that operate reliably at scale**—not just models that perform in isolation.

 This includes:
 - scalability across regions and teams